BrownieO/Conlang-notes/Grammar/nouns_verbs.md

 [Insert gender table here]

 ## Verbs
 To make a verb, append a tense.
-E.g.:
+E.g.
 - am + ian = to love
 - am + ir = loves
 - kan + ian = to dog